Jan Redmann

 Jan Redmann (born 16 December 1979) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the State Parliament of Brandenburg since 2014.
 Since 2019, he has been chairing his party’s parliamentary group.

 Early life and career

 Redmann was born 1979 in the East German town of Pritzwalk.
 He studied law at the University of Potsdam and the University of Cologne and became a lawyer.

 Political career

 Redmann became member of the State Parliament of Brandenburg in the 2014 elections.

+Personal life

+Redmann is married with a man.

+In July 2024, Redmann was found to be driving under the influence.